ClickHouse/ClickHouse/docs/en/engines/table-engines/special/filelog.md

 - `_raw_record` - Raw record that couldn't be parsed successfully.
 - `_error` - Exception message happened during failed parsing.

-Note: `_raw_record` and `_error` virtual columns are filled inly in case of exception during parsing, they are always empty when message was parsed successfully.
+Note: `_raw_record` and `_error` virtual columns are filled only in case of exception during parsing, they are always empty when message was parsed successfully.